dotmos/GameFramework2/README.md

 # GameFramework2

-TODO:
+Requires Unity 2022.1 or later

+# TODO

 Services:
 - Service dependecies during initialization?
 - Create a service for enabling/disabling a loading screen as well as updating the loadingscreen progress

-Is the Thread Rendevouz happening on MainThread?
+Gamestates:

-GamestateService.Switch is not threadsafe.
+- GamestateService.Switch is not threadsafe.
 That should not be a problem though, just switch from main thread?

-Gamestates:
 - Create a list of followup gamestates that should be loaded when the current gamestate is finished?

 Generator:
-- Components: Abstract serialization
+- Components: Abstract serialization so the implementation works with different serializers
 - Services: Automagically create "serviceData" and implement serialization for it